 - Get the Bill Number(s): Once you have a list of Acts to research, the next step is to determine the bill number.
-For Acts enacted after 1951 there is an index listing acts with corresponding bill numbers in a volume called the Bulletin of Committee Work.
-There is also an index in later years of the House and Senate Journals.
-For earlier Acts, the House and Senate Journals provide an index by subject.
+For Acts from 1907-2000 there is an index listing acts with corresponding bill numbers in a volume called the Bulletin of Committee Work.
+For other years of the Acts, the House and Senate Journals have a subject index.

 - Find Bill Histories: The last volumes of each year of the House and Senate Journals includes a short bill history summary.
 This summary includes dates when action took place in the legislature and the page in the journals that details the action.
 HJ and a number indicate a House Journal page.
 SJ and a number indicate a Senate Journal page.

 - Make particular note of any entries indicating amendments to the bill.